SeniorDesign2024/.github/profile/README.md

 For the best setup experience, follow steps 1-5 in that order.
 Setup instructions for each component can be found in that repository.

 After installation sign into our project with the following credentials:
-`demo`
+Username : `demo`
-`thisistest3`
+Password : `thisistest3`